aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 # Hands-on React Server Components, Server Actions, and Forms in the Next.js App Router

-## Introduce Server and Client Components

-- App and code in ikognito seperate window, split screen
+## Preperation

+- Download starter repo, make new repo and first commit during workshop
-- Prepare excalidraw and Next.js docs
+- Prepare excalidraw and Next.js docs: create-next-app and composition patterns
-- Not really meant for code a long but feel to try as I go
+- Extend the attendee's screen to my mini-screen during slides
+- During coding, mirror my screen to the big screen, then extend to the mini screen with my repo and STEPS.md file.
+Split screen code/ikognito main display, excali/docs second.
 - Seed db
 - Write comments as I'm coding
-- Make components inside /components/intro and give them styles

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
 They never re-render, only run once on the server.
+- Excalidraw: Rendered in build or request time
+- Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Nextjs server component by default
+- Excalidraw: diagram of server components
+- Make components inside /components/intro and give them styles
 - ServerComponent console log
 - No js in the browser for page.js
-- Excalidraw: diagram of server components
-- Excalidraw: Rendered in build or request time
-- Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Async and fetch data prisma
 - Limitations onclick button, we need client for interactivite